Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Wood Appliques

-Lightweight poplar or basswood cutouts sculpt the essence of prominent neoclassical elements applied onto flat surfaces as graceful relief bringing dynamic spirit out of static spaces.
+Lightweight poplar or basswood cutouts sculpt the essence of prominent neoclassical elements applied onto flat surfaces as graceful relief, bringing dynamic spirit out of static spaces.

 Flexible urethane

-Pliable synthetic compounds form extensive ornamental ovals, medallions, corbels to conjure the essence of antique architecture on new builds or renovations through adaptable composition.
+Pliable synthetic compounds form extensive ornamental ovals, medallions, and corbels to conjure the essence of antique architecture on new builds or renovations through adaptable composition.

 3D Wall Panels

-Factory formed thermoplastic, polyfoam or gypsum inject vintage vitality rapidly reviving lackluster walls, columns and dividers with adaptable modular components.
+Factory-formed thermoplastic, polyfoam, or gypsum inject vintage vitality, rapidly reviving lackluster walls, columns, and dividers with adaptable modular components.

 Textured Paint Finishes

-Imaginative faux finishing techniques emulate dimensional designs through sponged, dragged or floated metallic/mineral enriched plasters pooling pigment into formidable molded contours.
+Imaginative faux finishing techniques emulate dimensional designs through sponged, dragged, or floated metallic/mineral-enriched plasters pooling pigment into formidable molded contours.

 With adaptable applications possible, faux pilaster elements bring eye-catching volume to tired spaces ripe for reinvention without intense labor or budgets.